Fahd-Har/CW2025/README.md

     5. Renamed the method `initGameView()` to `initializeGameView()`.
     6. Extracted rendering logic of game board and brick into a new class, `GameRenderer()`.
     7. Extracted notification logics into a new class, `Notifications()`.
+    8. Extracted key input logic into a new class, `KeyInputHandler()`.

 - **GameController.java**